atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-space-link.md

 ![position parameter](../../screenshots/editor/coordinates/screen-point/position-parameter.jpg)

-vous pouvez définir la position du paramètre
+you can define the position of the

-  - la position du label en X et Y
+  - The position of the label in X and Y

-  - la position tooltip :
+  - The tooltip position :
-haut / bas....
+up / down...

-  - layer level
+  - Layer level